 - You can interrupt the Hierarchical clustering anytime when you get the desired result.

-Applications of Clustering Algorithm
+Applications of Clustering Algorithms

-- It is used in search result grouping.
+- Search result grouping.

-- It is used in social network analysis.
+- Social network analysis.